-Nail surgeries are performed to fix a number of nail pathologies including ingrown toenails and fungal nails.
+Nail surgeries are performed to fix a number of nail pathologies including ingrown toenails, damaged nails and fungal nails.
 We are able to perform either a partial nail avulsion (PNA), where the problematic section of nail is removed, or a total nail avulsion (TNA), where the entire nail is removed.
 They are a common procedure conducted at our clinic and allows for better long term outcomes, rather than having the nail cut every few weeks.

 Here is a brief step by step summary of a nail surgery.

 - The toe is anaesthetised (numbed) using a local anaesthetic called xylocaine.
 The needle is inserted into the top of the toe at 2 locations.
 This generally causes some discomfort, but once this section of the procedure is done, the rest is a breeze!

 - Once the toe is numb, we swab the toe with betadine and apply a tourniquet.
 This temporarily reduces the blood flow to the toe so that we can perform the procedure easily.

 - We then remove the section of nail required using a variety of tools.
 In a total nail avulsion, we remove the entire nail.